ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 Genforces models will be automatically downloaded by running the provided scripts.

 ## Run Example
-We provide the sh scripts of attack algorithms in ./dev_scripts/.
+We provide detailed running scripts of attack algorithms in /dev_scripts/.

-A example for running PLGMI attack:
+An example of running the PLGMI attack is as follows:

 > python dev_scripts/plgmi.py